UnstableDesign/AdaCAD/docs/reference/operations/assign_systems.md

 draft: true
 ---
 # assign systems
+Given a user specified pattern for the weft (a b c) and warp systems (1 2 3), this function will create a draft that follows those system patterns and then map the input draft to the system specified.

 <!--![file](./img/assign systems.png)-->

-## Description
-Given a user specified pattern for the weft (a b c) and warp systems (1 2 3), this function will create a draft that follows those system patterns and then map the input draft to the system specified.

 ## Parameters
 - tbd